mmanis88/mmanis88/README.md

-🚀 Michael P. Manis - AI, Mathematics & Innovation
+🚀 Michael P. Manis - AI, Engineering & Innovation
 <!--
 **mmanis88/mmanis88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.